-Join us as Firmin Debrabander, professor of philosophy at Maryland Institute College of Art, presents his ideas about ethics, privacy, technology, and democracy from his recent book Life After Privacy: Reclaiming Democracy in a Surveillance Society (Cambridge UP).
-The critics will be Steven Scalet, director of The University of Baltimore's Hoffberger Center for Professional Ethics, and Christopher Griffin, associate professor of philosophy and associate dean at Northern Arizona University.
+On Feb.
+25, 2021, the Hoffberger Center welcomed Firmin Debrabander, professor of philosophy at Maryland Institute College of Art, to present his ideas about ethics, privacy, technology, and democracy from his recent book Life After Privacy: Reclaiming Democracy in a Surveillance Society (Cambridge UP).
+The critics were Steven Scalet, director of The University of Baltimore's Hoffberger Center for Professional Ethics, and Christopher Griffin, associate professor of philosophy and associate dean at Northern Arizona University.

 Hoffberger Center Hosts Inaugural Author Meets Critics Event